Zoran Mirković

-Zoran "Bata" Mirković (Зоран Бата Мирковић, [zǒran bâ:ta mǐrkoʋitɕ]; born 21 September 1971) is a retired Serbian footballer and current manager.
+Zoran "Bata" Mirković (Зоран Бата Мирковић, [zǒran bâ:ta mǐrkoʋitɕ]; born 21 September 1971) is a retired Serbian footballer and current manager of the Serbia national under-21 football team.

 Playing career

 Club career

 Mirković made his first appearance for FK Rad during the 1990–91 season.
 But even before that he and his teammates won the Yugoslav title in the under-21 category, the biggest success Rad ever had.
 Mirković spent three seasons in Rad as a professional player, and all together played 62 matches, scoring one goal.
 His talent didn't go unnoticed by Partizan officials and they invited him to sign for Partizan.
 Mirković signed for Partizan and replaced the injured Blažo Pešikan.

 In the first three years Mirković was with Partizan, he established himself as a player, became a first-choice player in the national team and won three titles (the double in 1993–94 followed by the league title in 1994–95.
 He wore the number 2 shirt and became a favourite of the Partizan fans because of his fighting spirit especially in derby matches against Red Star Belgrade.
 He was also a favourite because, in those difficult times (war and sanctions), he upheld his obligations towards Partizan and stayed for all three years stipulated in his contract.
 He played 82 matches for Partizan (26 in the 1993–94 season, 29 in the 1994–95 season and 27 in the 1995–96 season), scoring one goal.

 Mirković spent two seasons with Atalanta.
 He got injured in the first match in Serie A league and had to take a three-month break.
 He played a role of midfielder/defender and his performance was so good that the then Juventus coach Marcello Lippi invited him to sign for Juventus.
 He was very popular among the Atalanta fans who were instrumental in convincing the club not to sell him to Fiorentina when that option seemed inevitable.

 Mirković's career in Juventus can be divided in two different periods.
 Under coach Lippi, Bata played 19 Serie A matches, scoring one goal.
 He also played UEFA Champions League matches.
 When Carlo Ancelotti took over in the spring of 1999, Mirković was no longer a first-choice Juve player, playing mostly Italian Cup matches.

 In summer 2000, Mirković signed a three-year contract with Fenerbahçe.
 In his first season in Istanbul he won a Turkish League title and was a finalist in Turkish Cup.
 In his second season in Turkey he played Champions League and came second in Turkish League.
 His third season in Fenerbahçe was not so successful.
 Three coaches and problems in the club caused Fenerbahçe to end the season in the sixth place.

 Then in January 2004, following a 6-month break from football, Mirković became a Partizan player once again, signing a contract for two and a half years.
 On 6 March 2006, Mirković announced his retirement due to a recurring back injury at the age of 34.